yalmip/yalmip.github.io/_examples/robustmpc.md

 Indeed, the solution satisfies the hard constraint, but the steady-state level on \\(y\\) is far away from the desired level.
 The reason is the open-loop assumption in the problem.
 The input sequence computed at time \\(k\\) has to take all future disturbances into account, and does not use the fact that MPC is implemented in a receding horizon fashion.

-A better solution is a closed-loop assumption that exploits the fact that future inputs can be functions of future states.
-This gives a lot less conservative solution, but the solution is, if not intractable, very hard.
+A better solution is a closed-loop assumption that exploits the fact that future inputs effectively are functions of future states (we will solve MPC problems in the future over new prediction horizons with measured states).
+This gives a lot less conservative solution, but the solution is, if not unsolvable, very hard.
 Typical solution require dynamic programming strategies, or brute-force enumeration.
 A tractable alternative was introduced in [Löfberg 2003].

 ### Approximate closed-loop minimax solution

 The idea in [Löfberg 2003] was to parameterize future inputs as affine functions of past disturbances.
 This, in contrast to parameterization in past states, lead to convex and tractable problems.

 We create a causal feedback \\(U = LW + V\\) and derive the predicted states.

 ````matlab
 V = sdpvar(N,1);